FrachlitzStudio/MessageLoggerSelfbot/README.md

 # Discord Message Logger SelfBot

+## WARNING
+Selfbots are prohibited by Discord.
+I am not responsible if you get banned from Discord or any guilds.

 ## About
 Discord Selfbot, that logs deleted and edited messages.
 **This selfbot saves not only messages, but also images/files.**